naveenc1x/naveenc1x/README.md

-👨‍💻 Hey there, I'm Naveen!
+Hey there, I'm Naveen!
-Backend wizard, Node.js enthusiast, and professional.
+Backend guy, Node.js, and professional.
 I write code that almost doesn’t break things (most of the time).